formal-verification-research/VMCAI26_Modular_NoC_Artifact/README.md

 the simulation.

 To replicate the plots from the submission we provide a plotting script using Matplotlib in Python.
-If you are using the docker image, simply run `python3 python/plot.py` to generate the plots.
+If you are using the docker image, simply run `python3 plot/generate_plots.py` to generate the plots.
 Otherwise, first ensure that you have Matplotlib and Pandas installed before running the script.

-Plots can be viewed in Docker desktop by going to "Containers" (in the leftside menu bar), then clicking on "modular_noc", then selecting "files", then navigating to the /home/plots/ directory.
+Plots can be viewed in Docker desktop by going to "Containers" (in the left side menu bar), then clicking on "modular_noc", then selecting "files", then navigating to the /home/plots/ directory.

 ## Using Python Scripts to Generate New Models